joajfreitas/fcp-core/docs/hacking.rst

     │   │   └── tests        - Unit tests for fcp_can_c
     │   │       ├── 001_basic_struct    - Basic struct test for CAN C
     │   │       ├── 002_nested_enum     - Nested enum test for CAN C
-    │   │       └── 003_msg_scheduling  - Nested msg scheduling test for CAN C
+    │   │       ├── 003_msg_scheduling  - Msg scheduling test for CAN C
+    │   │       └── 004_big_endian  - Testing big endian encoding for CAN C
     │   ├── fcp_cpp          - Example plugin
     │   │   └── fcp_cpp      - Source for fcp_dbc
     │   ├── fcp_dbc          - CAN DBC generator